Lactagen: History

 Founder and president of Ritter Pharmaceuticals, Andrew Ritter, suffered from severe lactose intolerance since his early childhood.
 Medical experts told Ritter there was no treatment available and that he would have to manage suffering from lactose intolerance for the rest of his life.
 The condition dramatically affected his health and lifestyle, and thus he began a quest to develop a better solution for his condition.
 In 1997, after years of suffering, Ritter used himself as the first test subject and developed a lactose intolerance treatment as a project for the California State Science Fair.

 Thereafter, Ritter assembled a team of leading lactose intolerance and gastrointestinal experts to formulate, develop and test an alternative solution for treating the condition.
 In 2004, Ritter created Lactagen and began selling it commercially under the company name Ritter Pharmaceuticals, Inc.

 After identifying Lactagen, an early-generation product which demonstrated dramatic improvement in lactose intolerance symptoms, the team embarked on a formal FDA-approval clinical development process to establish efficacy and safety to ultimately be able to provide the treatment to the millions of lactose intolerance sufferers worldwide.

-The second generation product, called RP-G28, is a first-in-class compound with the potential to become the first FDA-approved drug for the treatment of lactose intolerance.
-Ritter's pioneering scientific team developed this compound based on the philosophy of microbiome modulation and the ability to improve colon function by selectively increasing the growth of beneficial bacteria in the colonic ecosystem.
+The second generation product, called RP-G28, was a first-in-class compound with the potential to become the first FDA-approved drug for the treatment of lactose intolerance.
+Ritter's pioneering scientific team developed the compound based on the philosophy of microbiome modulation and the ability to improve colon function by selectively increasing the growth of beneficial bacteria in the colonic ecosystem.
+However, in 2019, a phase 3 trial of RP-G28 missed its primary endpoint.
+The oligosaccharide microbiome modulator was no better than placebo at reducing lactose intolerance symptoms.